dineshsairallapalli/Trajectory-Optimization-for-Bipedal-Robots/README.md

 ### **Trajectory Optimization for Bipedal Robots**

 This project focuses on the development of energy-efficient and robust motion plans for bipedal robots, combining advanced numerical optimization techniques with real-time control systems.
 The goal is to improve dynamic stability, enhance balance control, and prevent falls during locomotion in challenging environments.
-This work was conducted as part of my graduate research in collaboration with **NYU’s Applied Dynamics and Optimization Laboratory**.
+This work was conducted as part of my Graduate research (M.S Project) in collaboration with **NYU’s Applied Dynamics and Optimization Laboratory**.

 ---